intel/he-toolkit/kit/README.md

 ### Recipe File

-The recipe File is a TOML file that defines the libraries and the required actions to install them, as shown in the following example:
+The recipe file is a TOML file that defines the libraries and the required actions to install them, as shown in the following example:
 ```
 [[library]]
 skip = false